 - Pale skin – A lack of oxygen and adequate blood flow can cause the color to drain from a person’s face.

 - Constricted pupils – Tiny or pinpoint pupils is a well-known sign caused by the depressant effects in the brain.

 - Blue lips or fingertips – A drastic decrease in oxygen levels can cause blue lips or tips of the fingers.
 When this occurs, immediate medical attention is needed.

 These symptoms can set in quickly.
 Knowing the signs ahead of time can help you get an individual who is overdosing the help they need.

 How Can You Detect Heroin Abuse?

 Heroin abuse can continue for a long time before an accidental overdose occurs.
 It’s beneficial to notice the signs of heroin abuse before the situation escalates to a potential overdose occurrence.
 For example, if a loved one displays changes in their behavior or appearance, they may have a problem with substance abuse.
 Additionally, pay attention to possible withdrawal symptoms that can alert you to the presence of a problem.

 Heroin withdrawal symptoms can be severe to overcome on your own.
 Choosing a quality rehab facility for proper treatment is an essential element in your recovery.
-Soledad House is an addiction rehab center serving the San Diego, California area.
-By providing extended care, aftercare, outpatient rehab, and sober living options, Soledad House can provide for each’s unique needs.
+Soledad House is an addiction rehab center serving women in the San Diego area.
+By providing extended care, aftercare, outpatient rehab, and sober living options, Soledad House can provide for each client’s unique needs.

 Don’t let addiction prevent you from having a prosperous future.
 You can overcome substance abuse and addiction by getting professional help.
 Contact Soledad House at 866.314.3222 to find out how we can help you begin your healing journey.